RomanKushnir328/solarController/README.md

 -works with lcd1602 display
 -MPPT controller for low-power solar panels

-The project runs on your own telegram bot, which you have to create yourself with (BotFather)[https://t.me/BotFather].
+The project runs on your own telegram bot, which you have to create yourself with [BotFather](https://t.me/BotFather).
 Then write your bot id to configuration file.
 My bot username @tm1637bot.

 This project is my first serious project, so it can contain many mistakes.
-You can connect with (me on tg)[https://t.me/kusnirochok].
+You can connect with [me on tg](https://t.me/kusnirochok).
 You also can join the development if you want.